yousseftechdev/MicroPython-GPIO-Driver/README.md

 # MicroPython GPIO Driver

-This project provides a simple GPIO driver for MicroPython, allowing you to easily control digital, analog, and PWM pins on your microcontroller.
+This project provides a simple GPIO driver for MicroPython, allowing you to easily control digital, analog, PWM pins, and various peripherals on your microcontroller.

 ## Files

 - `boot.py`: Entry point for the MicroPython script.
-- `gpio.py`: Contains the `GPIO`, `LED`, and `Servo` classes for handling different types of pins.
+- `gpio.py`: Contains the `GPIO`, `LED`, `Servo`, `Stepper`, `StepperULN`, `UltraSonic`, and `Joystick` classes.
-- `main.py`: Example usage of the `GPIO`, `LED`, and `Servo` classes.
+- `main.py`: Example usage of the classes.

 ## Usage